kodless-org/kodless/README.md

 3. Set `OPENAI_KEY` in `.env` to your OpenAI API key.
 I suggest creating a new key for this app so you can track usage ($$).
 Note that by default the app uses `gpt-4-turbo-preview` engine.

 Now, you are ready to use the app by typing `npm run dev` in the terminal.
 This will start the server and you can access the app at `http://localhost:3000`.

+# TODO

+- [ ] Use a different UI framework due to bad incompability of Naive UI with Nuxt.
+ - Options are Nuxt UI, PrimeVue, etc.